-Internships are important steps in making your resume more attractive to employers.
-Gaining real-world experience will help elevate you past others who do not have that same experience.
-Examples of companies that offer marketing internships include:
+Landing internships are an important step in making your resume more attractive to employers.
+Gaining real-world experience will help you stand out among less experienced individuals on the marketing analyst career path.
+Examples of companies that offer marketing internships include the following.

 You’ll enjoy networking opportunities, be kept abreast of industry happenings, and learn about new opportunities and career paths as they develop.
-Some industry groups you could consider are:
+Some industry groups you could consider include the following.

-As a diverse and ever-changing career, marketing analyst and research positions can be found in the challenging and interesting field you desire.
+A diverse and ever-changing career path, marketing analyst and research positions can be found in the challenging and interesting field you desire.
 As new data and technologies become available, more opportunities continue to open up.
-Many of these will include lucrative salaries.

-As the marketing analysis field continues to grow and become more important to a business’s survival, we’re here to help you with the necessary steps toward the education you need.
+As the marketing analysis field continues to grow and become more important to businesses and industries everywhere, we’re here to help you with the necessary steps toward the education you need.